 \section{Finite time blow up of RMCF}

-The goal of this section is to prove the following finite time blow up of the perturbed hypersurface under RMCF.
-The proof is similar to the proof of finite time singularity in \cite{HW19}, and we generalize its argument to outward perturbations.
+The goal of this section is to prove the following finite time blow-up of the perturbed hypersurface under RMCF.
+The proof is similar to the proof of finite-time singularity in \cite{HW19}, and we generalize its argument to outward perturbations.

 \begin{theorem} Suppose $\Sigma$ is an $n$-dimensional closed smoothly embedded self-shrinker in $\R^{n+1}$.
 Moreover, $\Sigma$ is not generic and has a non-trivial $k$-th homology (in $\mb{Q}$) class for some $1\leq k\leq n-1$.
 Let $f$ be a positive function on $\Sigma$.
 Then, there is an $\epsilon_0>0$ such that for $|s|<\epsilon_0$, $s\neq 0$, the RMCF starting at $\Sigma^{sf}$ has a finite time singularity. \end{theorem}